jdart1/arasan-chess/doc/BUILD.md

 # Building on Windows

-The release engine binaries for Arasan were built built from the command-line using NMAKE, and the Arasan GUI was built with the Visual Studio Community Edition, using the project file.

 ## Recommended build method

-I recommend building the engine with MSVC using the supplied makefile (named "Makefile" in the Windows source zip, or "Makefile.win" in the github repo).
+I recommend building the engine with MSVC and NMAKE, using the supplied makefile (named "Makefile" in the Windows source zip, or "Makefile.win" in the github repo).
 This is the most reliable and tested method.
-Visual Studio Community Edition is free for use on open-source projects and has all the features you need.
-You need a recent version with C++ 11 support.
-Visual Studio 2012 and later should work.</p>
+Visual Studio Community Edition is free for use on open-source projects and includes the needed command-line tools.
+You need a recent version with C++ 17 support.

 The following targets are defined in the makefile: